National Highways Development Project

-The National Highways Development Project (NHDP) is a project to upgrade, rehabilitate and widen major highways in India to a higher standard.
+The National Highways Development Project (NHDP) was a project of four laning of existing national highways and six laning of selected major national highways of India.
 The project was started in 1998 under the leadership of Prime Minister, Atal Bihari Vajpayee.
 National Highways account for only about 2% of the total length of roads, but carry about 40% of the total traffic across the length and breadth of the country.
 This project is managed by the National Highways Authority of India (NHAI) under the Ministry of Road, Transport and Highways.
 The NHDP represents 49,260 km of roads and highways work and construction in order to boost economic development of the country.
 The government has planned to end the NHDP program in early 2018 and subsume the ongoing projects under a larger Bharatmala project.

-Project Phases
+Project phases

 The project is composed of the following phases: